Sidekicks (1992 film): Filming

 Sidekicks was filmed primarily in Houston, TX.
 It was the pet project of well-known Houston furniture outlet owner Jim "Mattress Mac" McIngvale, who (in partnership with Chuck Norris and his "Kick Drugs out of Schools" campaign) invested 8 million dollars in producing this movie.
-Chuck Norris, who had appeared in many local television commercials for McIngvale, suggested the idea of creating this film, and "Mac" agreed to finance and produce it.
+Chuck Norris, who had appeared in many local television commercials for McIngvale, suggested the idea of creating this film, and McIngvale agreed to finance and produce it.
 In McIngvale's book, Always Think Big, he states going into film and producing was "extremely hard work".

 Reception

 Box office

 The film debuted at No. 2 at the box office.
 It grossed $17,180,393 during its domestic release.

 Critical response

-The film received largely negative reviews from critics.
+The film received largely negative reviews from critics...particularly Gene Siskel and Roger Ebert, who gave it "Two Thumbs Down".
 Based on 19 reviews gathered, the film has a 26% from Rotten Tomatoes, with an average score of 4/10.